 The provisions in this section apply to specific common uses and modifications and types of development to the extent they occur within shoreline jurisdiction.
+Multiple sections of this chapter may apply, depending on the proposed land use project.

 19.600.102 General Shoreline Modification Principles